Failure to Appear (FTA) in North Carolina Traffic Court

 Further, when you have an FTA, the underlying charge (the ticket that you originally missed court for) will not have a pending court date.
 It will be in limbo.
 You will need to hire a traffic lawyer to add you back onto the court docket.
 You will need to do this so that you can handle your underlying charges.
 This is imperative.

 An FTA will also result in an additional $200 fine.
 Sometimes an attorney can get this FTA fine stricken.
 However, the policies for this vary by county.
-Additionally, whether or not the judge agrees to strike the FTA may depend on the specific facts and circumstances surrounding.
+Additionally, whether or not the judge agrees to strike the FTA may depend on the specific facts and circumstances surrounding your case.
 In other words, the judge will sometimes make the decision based on the reasons why the traffic client missed their original court date.

 When else is an FTA commonly issued?

 Additionally, the court will likely issue an FTA against you if you fail to pay your court costs and fines.
 This will occur after you have already appeared in court and handled your traffic ticket.
 After you (or your traffic lawyer) handle your traffic ticket, you will typically be assessed a fine as well as court costs.
 If you do not pay these fines and fees in the time allotted for you to pay them, the court will typically issue an FTA.
 Your license will likely be suspended.
-If this happens, you will to resolve the matter in court.
+If this happens, you will need to resolve the matter in court.